 Supporting services are those that are necessary for the production of all other ecosystem services.
 They differ from provisioning, regulating, and cultural services in that their impacts on people are often indirect or occur over a long time, whereas changes in the other categories have relatively direct and short-term impacts on people.
 (Some services, such as erosion regulation, can be categorized as both a supporting and a regulating service, depending on the time scale and immediacy of their impact on people).
-Consider the following supporting services:

 - Soil formation.
 Because many provisioning services depend on soil fertility, the rate of soil formation influences human well-being in many ways. - Photosynthesis.
-Photosynthesis produces oxygen necessary for most living organisms. - Primary production.
-Organisms assimilate or accumulate energy and nutrients. - Nutrient cycling.
+Photosynthesis produces oxygen necessary for most living organisms.

+- Primary production.
+The assimilation or accumulation of energy and nutrients by organisms. - Nutrient cycling.
 Approximately 20 nutrients essential for life, including nitrogen and phosphorus, cycle through ecosystems and are maintained at different concentrations in different parts of ecosystems. - Water cycling.
 Water cycles through ecosystems and is essential for living organisms.
-(Millennium Ecosystem Assessment, 2005)